mllobera/netsim/README.rst

 Citation
 ========

-This work is currently under review.
+This work is currently under review as part of a publication.
 For the time being please cite this work as follows:

     Llobera, M. 2019.
 Netsim package (Version 0.0.1). https://github.com/mllobera/netsim